webexone/webexone.github.io/_pages/Admin_flow_Experience.md

 ---

-While using goto activity(which points to another flow), the tag selection drop down appears in the properties pane(Figure 5).
+While using goto activity(which points to another flow), the tag selection drop down appears in the properties pane.
 This allows flow developer to choose a specific tagged version to goto and their corresponding variables are used for mapping.

 <img src="/assets/images/fe_11.png">